Gangnam

 Historically, the region was also called Yeongdong and remained undeveloped prior to the state-led urban development of the 1960s.
 During the 1970s and 1980s, Park Chung Hee, aiming to counteract urban sprawl and the threat of North Korean invasion, promoted development in Gangnam through targeted investment into the region and the suppression of development north of the Han River.
-Kim Hyung-mok was among the prominent entrepreneurs who played a role in shaping Gangnam’s rapid growth and development during this transformative era.
 As a result of Park's policies, a number of companies, prestigious schools, and government institutions relocated to the region and land prices in Gangnam skyrocketed.

 Geography

 While the term Gangnam can refer narrowly to the Gangnam District or broadly to the entire region of Seoul south of the Han River, the conventional and most common use of the term is to refer to the affluent Gangnam, Seocho, and Songpa districts.
 Other definitions exclude the Songpa District or define the region around the Gangnam Eighth School District or the commercial districts around Gangnam Highway and Gangnam station.
 The term Gangnam is used in counterpoint with Gangbuk and the distinction between the two regions was formed sometime following the 1970s.
 The region is surrounded by the Han River to the north, Umyeonsan Mountain, Guryongsan Mountain, and Daemosan Mountain to the south, the Tancheon stream to the southeast, and the Yangjaecheon stream to the southwest.

 Gangnam is sometimes divided into Tebuk and Tenam, referring to the regions north and south of Teheran Boulevard respectively.
 In popular culture, residents from the northern half are characterized as old money and the families of rr, while residents from the southern half are characterized as working professionals who are overly concerned with their children's education as a result of their background.

 The Cheongdam, Apgujeong, Dogok, and Seocho neighborhoods have the highest concentration of residential buildings in Gangnam, while the region's businesses are concentrated around Teheran Boulevard.
 The vast majority of land in Gangnam is zoned for residential use, and as of 2011, forty percent of all buildings are multi-family buildings.
 Guryong Village, a shantytown populated by residents displaced during the development of Gangnam, is found in the Gaepo neighborhood of Gangnam.
 The region's parks include Dosan Park, the Seonjeongneung burial ground, and the Yangjae Citizen's Forest.